-On the administrative side, medical assistants also learn about medical insurance, medical billing, and medical coding.
-What does this dual role mean for the day-to-day activities of medical assistants?
+On the administrative side, medical assistants also become instructed in medical insurance, medical billing, and medical coding.

-Basically, you can expect to move to where you’re needed.
-If the nurses and phlebotomists need help taking blood or conducting lab tests, you can step in to assist them there.
+Many MAs expect to move to where they’re needed.
+If nurses and phlebotomists need help taking blood or conducting lab tests, you’ll be able to step in and assist them.

-If the medical billing and coding department needs help, you can go help them instead.
-If one of these roles really clicks with you, it’s possible to look for a job in that particular field or seek more education to further specialize.
+If the medical billing and coding experts need help, you can go help them, too.
+If one of these roles really clicks with you, it’s even possible to seek a job in that particular field or gain specialized certification.

-This role is absolutely critical as it makes an enormous difference in how the overall team functions in a hospital or clinic.
-Therefore, medical assistants should be detailed-oriented and reliable team players, always ready to step up.
+Generally speaking, a medical assistant’s job duties come down to being a flexible member of a massive team.
+This role makes an enormous difference in how the overall team functions, so medical assistants should be detail-oriented and reliable team players who are always ready to step up.

 Career Prospects for Medical Assistants

 As we mentioned, one advantage of being a medical assistant is flexibility.
 If you’re interested in working in the medical field but unsure about the roles you might enjoy most, starting as a medical assistant makes a lot of sense.